Home

 Healthy Foods that Promote Deep Sleep

-If you are following sound advice on how to get a good night's sleep, but are still having trouble sleeping soundly, you may want to try eating a bedtime snack that combines a concentrated dietary source of tryptophan with a healthy carbohydrate-rich food.
+If you're following sound advice on how to get a good night's rest, and still having trouble sleeping soundly, you may want to try eating a bedtime snack that combines a concentrated dietary source of tryptophan with a healthy carbohydrate-rich food.

 Tryptophan is an amino acid that your body cannot make; you must obtain it from the foods that you eat.
 Once tryptophan crosses your blood-brain barrier to gain access to your brain, it is used to make a hormone called serotonin.